-Evaluations Users will be asked to complete evaluation forms at the end of each semester or after the simulation lab experience.
+Evaluations: Users will be asked to complete evaluation forms at the end of each semester or after the simulation lab experience.

-Confidentiality In order to maintain the integrity of the Clinical Simulation Program, users may be asked to sign a statement agreeing to maintain the strictest of confidentiality about any observations of individual performance in the simulation lab or of the content of any simulated training exercises.
+Confidentiality: In order to maintain the integrity of the Clinical Simulation Program, users may be asked to sign a statement agreeing to maintain the strictest of confidentiality about any observations of individual performance in the simulation lab or of the content of any simulated training exercises.

-Photo Release All simulation scenarios are recorded.
-Users will have the opportunity to sign a form that grants permission to use photographs or videotaped images for use in connection with activities of the University of New England.
+Photo Release: All simulation scenarios are recorded.
+By signing the student contract at the end of this Handbook, grants permission to use photographs or videotaped images for use in connection with activities of the University of New England.